Minibrams/svg-path-morph/README.md

 import { compile, morph } from 'svg-path-morph'

+// Get the d attributes of the <path> elements
+// you want to morph between
 const paths = {
   happyFace: 'M6.5 17.5C12.8333 11.6667 38.5 ...',
   angryFace: 'M7 13.5C13.3333 7.66667 36 -5.5...'